carpentries-incubator/data-harvesting-for-agriculture/_episodes/03-Geospatial-Lesson.md

 > #### Transforming
 >
-> The function `st_transform_utm()` transforms a simple feature into a new CRS.
-This function is in the functions.R script, and is described there.
+> The function `st_transform_utm()` transforms a simple feature that is in lat/long into UTM.
+This function is in the functions.R script, and is described there in more detail.
+Make sure that you have run `source("functions.R")` or you will not have the function in your global environment.
 >
 > ~~~
 > boundaryutm <- st_transform_utm(boundary)